jakears93/chip8emulator/README.md

 My first emulator project.

 I have tried to make this project as verbose as possible as it is a learning project.
 My goal is to write an NES emulator using the knowledge I have gained from this venture.

 ## Completed
 -    Currently the emulator seems to run games with no issues.
 I have set the opcode execution speed to 1000 fps as I find the games run a little better at this speed.
 However, you can still set the fps manually with the -f flag when launching.
-Used as ./chip8 <romName> -f <fps>
+Used as ./chip8 romName -f fps

 -    The default window size for the emulator is 960x480 (15x scale of the original 64x32 resolution).
 You can also manually set the scale with the -v flag from 1-30, 1 being 64x32 and 32 being 1920x960.
-Used as ./chip8 <romName> -v <scale>
+Used as ./chip8 romName -v scale

 -    The default window background colour is black but can now be set using the command line.
-Used as ./chip8 <romName> -b <colour string>
+Used as ./chip8 romName -b colourstring

 -    The default sprite colour is white but can now be set using the command line.
-Used as ./chip8 <romName> -s <colour string>
+Used as ./chip8 romName -s colourstring

 -    The emulator speed can be increased and decreased using the keypad plus and minus keys.
 Each SDL poll event of the key down changes the frames per second value by +- 100